Yogesh-mdm/Payment_Reconciliation/README.md

 Missing from ledger:     15 rows
 Ghost entries in ledger: 10 rows
 Amount mismatches:       10 rows
-Refunds not in ledger:   10 rows
 Total mismatches:        45 rows

 ✅ recon_report.xlsx saved
 ```

-The Excel report has 4 tabs — one per mismatch type — so a finance team can filter and action each category separately.
+The Excel report has 3 tabs — one per mismatch type — so a finance team can filter and action each category separately.

 ---

 ## What I Would Build Next at Scale

 This pipeline works for a small dataset.
-At Stripe's scale, here is what would need to change:
+At Large scale, here is what would need to change:

 | Limitation now | Production solution |
 |---|---|